lucienshawls/Free-Cloud-Compute/README.md

 5. Wait until the job proceeds to `Maintaining` step.
 6. Connect to the instance.

-The specific step of filling information varies with the operating system.
+The specific step of filling in information varies with the operating system.

 ### Ubuntu
 - Identifier